 Along with physical injuries, psychological injuries such as anxiety, depression, and post-traumatic stress disorder can occur as a result of “specific” or “cumulative trauma” and qualify for workers’ compensation benefits.

-Finally, for individuals who make the ultimate sacrifice and are killed on the job, the surviving spouse and dependent children may file a specific claim for death benefits.
+Finally, for individuals who made the ultimate sacrifice and are killed on the job, the surviving spouse and dependent children may file a specific claim for death benefits.

 What Should You Know About Reporting Injuries and Filing Claims?